Steve Ellis is a co-founder of ACI, where he serves as the company’s Chief Executive Officer with responsibilities for finance and legal.

 He was also president and CEO of Auctions.com, which he co-created with the Times Mirror Co. and co-owners Gannett, Knight-Ridder, The New York Times Company, Tribune Company, and The Washington Post Company.
 Larry was featured in the official history of eBay, “The Perfect Store”, by Adam Cohen, which detailing his exploits of attempting to purchasing eBay for Times Mirror and then competing against eBay on behalf of the newspapers.

 Larry attended Bates College and the Yale University Graduate School of Drama.
-He serves on the Content Board of Directors for the Software Information Industry Association, and is a frequent speaker on content, product development, start-ups and turnarounds.
-Larry is also Chairman of the SIIA Previews for the 8th year running.
+He served on the Content Board of Directors for the Software Information Industry Association for 11 years, and is a frequent speaker on content, product development, start-ups and turnarounds.

 Vice President of Technology